Biogas Upgrading Technology

 Best for complex feedstock

 Hydrogen sulfide is removed first, and then the biogas is chilled and dehydrated.
-An adsorbent media then traps the carbon dioxide, nitrogen, oxygen, and any remaining moisture, allowing the methane to pass through as clean and dry RNG.
+An adsorbent media then traps the carbon dioxide, nitrogen, oxygen, and any remaining moisture, allowing the methane to pass through as clean and dry Renewable Natural Gas / Biomethane.
 The media is regenerated and reused by releasing the pressure and putting it under a vacuum which causes the media to release the trapped contaminants.

 While PSA is the only technology that removes nitrogen, high nitrogen levels can reduce methane recovery rates.
-Because of this, the best option in high Nitrogen applications, or those with especially tough specification is often to pair a PSA with another technology such as water wash - a combination that is only available through Greenlane.
+Because of this, the best option in high Nitrogen applications, or those with especially tough gas grid specification is often to pair a PSA with another biogas upgrading technology such as water wash - an excellent combination that is only available through Greenlane.

-Best for smaller projects and reduced upfront expenditure
+Best for smaller biogas upgrading projects and reduced upfront expenditure

-Membrane separation technology uses tubular porous membranes to separate the carbon dioxide from the methane in a process called permeation.
-As the gas passes through the tubes, the smaller carbon dioxide molecules pass through the walls of the membranes while the larger methane molecules do not.
+Membrane separation technology uses three stage high efficiency tubular porous membranes to separate the carbon dioxide from the methane in a process called permeation.
+As the biogas passes through the tubes, the smaller carbon dioxide molecules pass through the walls of the highly selective permeable membranes while the larger biomethane molecules do not.

-Membrane separation is often best suited for small to medium sized projects where initial capital expenditure is considered more important than long-term life cycle costs.
+Membrane separation is often best suited for small to medium sized biogas upgrading projects where initial capital expenditure is considered more important than long-term life cycle costs.